 (Ages 5 – 10)

 “Edith Houghton used to say, ‘I guess I was born with a baseball in my hand,’ and if you’d seen little Edith playing in the 1920’s, you’d probably have believed it.
 She was magic on the field.”

-From a young age Edith was either out playing baseball with her brothers or watching baseball.
 A girl playing baseball in the 1920’s?
 A girl playing professional baseball at the age of ten?
-Impossible you say, meet Edith Houghton who tried out for the Philadelphia Bobbies while she was still in elementary school and was so good that not only did she make the team, she became the starting shortstop.
-Known as “The Kid”, Edith became a famous baseball player who travelled the world playing against both women’s and men’s teams.
+Impossible you say?
+Meet Edith Houghton who tried out for the Philadelphia Bobbies while she was still in elementary school and was so good that not only did she make the team, she became the starting shortstop.
+Known as “The Kid”, Edith became a famous baseball player who traveled the world playing against both women’s and men’s teams.